-GCEA members have the opportunity to borrow an EV for one week without any cost or mileage restrictions.
-For more information, including how to apply, see the GCEA Electric Vehicle Program website.
+GCEA members may borrow an EV for one day without any cost or mileage restrictions.
+For more information, including how to apply, see the GCEA EV Test Drive Program website.

 Laws and Regulations

-Medium- and Heavy-Duty Zero Emission Vehicle (ZEV) Deployment Support
+Medium- and Heavy-Duty (MHD) Zero Emission Vehicle (ZEV) Deployment Support

-California, Colorado, Connecticut, District of Columbia, Hawaii, Maine, Maryland, Massachusetts, New Jersey, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Vermont, and Washington (signatory states) signed a memorandum of understanding (MOU) to support the deployment of medium- and heavy-duty ZEVs through involvement in a Multi-State ZEV Task Force (Task Force).
+California, Colorado, Connecticut, District of Columbia, Hawaii, Maine, Maryland, Massachusetts, Nevada, New Jersey, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Vermont, Virginia, and Washington (signatory states) signed a memorandum of understanding (MOU) to support the deployment of medium- and heavy-duty (MHD) ZEVs through involvement in a Multi-State ZEV Task Force (Task Force).

-By January 2021, the Task Force will develop a multi-state action plan to support electrification of medium- and heavy-duty vehicles.
-The Task Force will consider actions to accomplish the goals of the MOU, including limiting all new medium- and heavy-duty vehicles sales in the signatory states to ZEVs by 2050.
-The signatory states will also seek to accelerate the deployment of medium- and heavy-duty ZEVs to benefit disadvantaged communities and explore opportunities to coordinate and partner with key stakeholders.
+In July 2022, the Task Force published a multi-state action plan to support electrification of MHD vehicles.
+The action plan includes strategies and recommendations to accomplish the goals of the MOU, including limiting all new MHD vehicle sales in the signatory states to ZEVs by 2050, accelerating the deployment of MHD ZEVs, and ensuring MHD ZEV deployment also benefits disadvantaged communities.

-For more information, see the Multi-State Medium- and Heavy-Duty Zero Emission Vehicle MOU.
+For more information, see the Medium- and Heavy-Duty ZEVs: Action Plan Development Process website.